-These frequently asked questions contain valuable information with regard to the newly adopted e-Text program with Cengage Learning.
+These frequently asked questions contain valuable information with regard to the newly adopted, digital learning materials.

-An e-Text or electronic textbook is a completely digital text that is loaded and accessed directly through and in Blackboard.
+Digital learning materials are publisher software and e-Text material adopted by the college.
+They provide a completely digital experience that is loaded and accessed directly through and in Blackboard.
 However, if you would like a printed version, that is up to you.
-In fact, at this time, all courses using e-Texts also offer loose-leaf textbooks in addition to the e-Text, which can be purchased at the College’s bookstore for a cost of approximately $20.00.
-The great thing is that even the combined price of the e-Text and the loose-leaf textbook is less than the cost of the traditional, printed textbook!
+In fact, at this time, all courses using e-Texts also offer loose-leaf textbooks in addition to the e-Text for a nominal cost at the bookstore.

-2. How do I access this new e-Text?
+2. How do I access digital learning materials for my class?

 When you log into your Blackboard course, everything you need is loaded and ready to use.
-Make sure that your pop-up blocker is disabled within your browser.
-You may also add the e-Text to the approved or allowed list within your pop-up blocker application.
+Make sure your pop-up blocker is disabled within your browser.
+You may also add the software or e-Text to the approved or allowed list within your pop-up blocker application.

 3. Is there help available?

 Yes!
 Each faculty member has been trained to help you with the e-Text component.
-There is a Cengage Support website and a toll-free number to call for help: 1-800-842-3636.
-This website provides live chat support and answers to commonly asked questions.
-You can also go to the STAR Center on North or South Campus for assistance.
+You can also go to the tutoring center on North or South Campus for assistance.
+Finally, each publisher provides technical support for its products.
+Below is a list of common vendors and their contact information:

-4. Which internet browsers work the best with Blackboard and the e-Text?
+4. Which internet browsers work the best with Blackboard and integrated digital learning materials?

 5. What happens if I drop a class?

-6. What are the benefits of using an e-Text?
+6. What are the benefits of using digital learning materials?

 7. What is the materials cost that I see on my bill or receipt?

 The materials cost covers the cost of the e-Text and digital materials you will need for some courses.
-When students register for courses with e-Texts, the cost is paid when paying for the course.
+When students register for these courses, the cost is paid when paying for the course.

-8. Is there training available for me so I can get used to e-Text?
+8. Is there training available for me so I can get used to my digital course materials?

 Yes!
-Our STAR Centers, based inside the LRC on both North and South Campuses, offer support to students; you can also contact your instructor or Jenny Beaver (email@example.com), Chair of ACA, DRE, and ENG, who is also a contractor for Cengage Learning.
+Our tutoring centers, based inside the LRC on both North and South Campuses, offer support to students.
+Jenny Billings, the chair of ACA, DRE, and ENG, is also a contractor for Cengage Learning and you can reach her at (email@example.com) for assistance with any Cengage product.

 9. What research or testing did the College do before launching online textbooks in all of these courses?